Holodome/csbench/docs/user_guide.md

 However, wall clock time information is still included.
 Option `--no-wall` can be set to explicitly remove wall clock analysis from CLI output, plots, and html report.
 Timing values are still collected however.

+### Parallel benchmarking

+The default behaviour of `csbench` is to benchmark all commands sequentially.
+It is possible to run benchmarks in parallel.
+Number of threads can be specified using `--jobs` option.
+Note that in some cases it may be undesirable to execute commands in parallel, for example in cases they are performing a lot of IO.